vdev60/gitb_articles_with_images_test/README.md

 Postings have a `body` attribute, which is the body of the Article, Question or Review.
 The text of the Posting is stored as raw html.
 Some Postings have images embedded within the text of the body, in the form of an `<img>` tag wrapped in `<figure>` tags.

 Throughout the site, Posting "snippets" are displayed.
 A snippet is the first few lines of the Posting.
-Tthey include links to read the full Posting, whether it's an Article, Question or Product Review.
+They include links to read the full Posting, whether it's an Article, Question or Product Review.

 The repo also contains one view file for displaying a "snippet" and a single spec file.